Certification process

 Planning and prerequisites

 Phase 1 consists of project planning.
-By the time you start this phase, we assume you're currently working with Digital River and ready to build a connector.
+When you start this phase, we assume you're currently working with Digital River and ready to build a connector.
 The main goals of phase 1 are to create function specs, documents, schedules, test scenarios, team assignments, and the defect triage matrix.

 Tool development

 During phase 2, you create a working test environment and update Digital River on your development status.
-During this phase, the bulk of the development work is performed in the Digital River PTE.
+During this phase, most of the development work is performed in the Digital River PTE.
 This is in preparation for the initial certification tests you must pass, which consist of:

 Your ultimate goal in phase 2 is to present your complete integrated tool on the PTE test site and demonstrate that you've accounted for all priority 1 defects.